-Seminar in Chinese Literary History: Read Less [-] CHINESE 234 Texts on the Civilization of Medieval China 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Spring 2020, Spring 2019, Fall 2018 Course content varies with interests of students.
+Seminar in Chinese Literary History: Read Less [-] CHINESE 234 Texts on the Civilization of Medieval China 2 or 4 Units Terms offered: Fall 2020, Spring 2020, Spring 2019 Course content varies with interests of students.
 Texts on the Civilization of Medieval China: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of seminar per week Additional Details Subject/Course Level: Chinese/Graduate Grading: Letter grade.

-Texts on the Civilization of Medieval China: Read Less [-] CHINESE 242 Genre and Method in Traditional Chinese Texts 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Prior to 2007 Introduction to the history of Chinese textual production.
+Texts on the Civilization of Medieval China: Read Less [-] CHINESE 242 Genre and Method in Traditional Chinese Texts 2 or 4 Units Terms offered: Prior to 2007 Introduction to the history of Chinese textual production.
 Detailed close reading of the texts and training in the methodologies of solving problems of lexicon, theme, structure, imagery, and metaphor.
 Genre and Method in Traditional Chinese Texts: Read More [+] Rules & Requirements Prerequisites: Chinese 110B, and Chinese 100B or Chinese 100XB; or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of seminar per week Additional Details Subject/Course Level: Chinese/Graduate Grading: Letter grade.

-Formerly known as: Chinese 242A Genre and Method in Traditional Chinese Texts: Read Less [-] CHINESE 254 Chinese Literatures and Cultures in Global Context 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Fall 2017, Fall 2008, Spring 2007 This course explores relations of Chinese literature and culture to other parts of Asia, Africa, Latin America, or the West, ranging from specific global transactions to comparative perspectives, and ranging widely across different historical periods.
+Formerly known as: Chinese 242A Genre and Method in Traditional Chinese Texts: Read Less [-] CHINESE 254 Chinese Literatures and Cultures in Global Context 2 or 4 Units Terms offered: Fall 2017, Fall 2008, Spring 2007 This course explores relations of Chinese literature and culture to other parts of Asia, Africa, Latin America, or the West, ranging from specific global transactions to comparative perspectives, and ranging widely across different historical periods.
 Specific topics vary from year to year.
 Chinese Literatures and Cultures in Global Context: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of seminar per week Additional Details Subject/Course Level: Chinese/Graduate Grading: Letter grade.

-Chinese Literatures and Cultures in Global Context: Read Less [-] CHINESE 255 Late Imperial Fiction and Drama 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Spring 2020, Spring 2019, Spring 2018 This course examines the canonical texts of the late-imperial period, placing them in the context of literary culture of the Ming-Qing.
+Chinese Literatures and Cultures in Global Context: Read Less [-] CHINESE 255 Late Imperial Fiction and Drama 2 or 4 Units Terms offered: Fall 2020, Spring 2020, Spring 2019 This course examines the canonical texts of the late-imperial period, placing them in the context of literary culture of the Ming-Qing.
 The course focuses on a different set of texts each time it is taught; the aim is to introduce students to the primary issues in scholarship of late-imperial fiction and drama over a period of several years.
 Late Imperial Fiction and Drama: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of seminar per week Additional Details Subject/Course Level: Chinese/Graduate Grading: Letter grade.

-Late Imperial Fiction and Drama: Read Less [-] CHINESE 257 Modern Chinese Literature 2 or 4 Units Offered through: East Asian Languages and Cultures Terms offered: Spring 2019, Spring 2015, Fall 2013 Graduate seminar in modern Chinese literature.
+Late Imperial Fiction and Drama: Read Less [-] CHINESE 257 Modern Chinese Literature 2 or 4 Units Terms offered: Spring 2019, Spring 2015, Fall 2013 Graduate seminar in modern Chinese literature.
 Topics vary from year to year.